 About 20 years ago, I went through a relationship breakdown which opened my heart much more than I expected.
-The experience threw me into feeling pain which I thought I was immune to or had always protected myself from being exposed to.
+The experience threw me into feeling emotional pain which I thought I was immune to or had always protected myself from being exposed to.
 At the same time I was made redundant.
 I knew my career choice at the time offered me some satisfaction but knew that it wasn’t completely me.
 I decided to retrain and became an NLP practitioner and shortly after that I began an MA in Existential Psychotherapy.

 However, I was broke and didn’t have the means to complete my course, but I knew that working with people in a deeply connected, meaningful and exploratory way was what I wanted to do.
 Intuitively I knew I would be revisiting my career to be aligned to this in my mid-forties.

 15 years later (mid-forties…) and I took a self-engineered redundancy from my role as the European Chief Financial Officer (CFO) of Sony Pictures Television networks business.
-I had also built a successful London property portfolio business.
+I had also built a successful London property business.

 I also experienced an incredible amount of emotional or psychic pain all in the space of 6 months: the ending of a marriage, being uprooted from my home and kids, the death of my father, the ending of a career and closing that career by starting a new career as a Coach.
 With all of the emotional and mental processing that I was going through I knew that deciding to start from scratch as a Coach meant that I had to be fully committed to that career – I didn’t need any more pressure than I had already.